 A new educational ideal was born.
 The place for a good farmer, citizen and soldier was taken by an appropriately educated civil servant: fluent in Latin and Greek, having the ability to express his thoughts beautifully, familiar with the law and history of the state, as well as all current problems of public life, characterized by deep culture and personal grace, knowledge of human nature, common sense and good memory, a passion for practical matters, and above all, certain moral qualities.

 All this meant that the attitude of Roman emperors to education, and especially to general and rhetorical high schools, was generally very positive.
-Emperor August put a lot of effort into the reconstruction of the Alexandria Museum; Vespasian, founded a large library in Rome, set a fixed salary for one Greek and Latin rhetoric teacher (Quintilian got it) and exempted teachers of this subject from city taxes and military service; Hadrian founded the Capitol of Rome at the Capitol, which became a meeting place for scholars and a center of higher education; Antonius Pius extended Vespasian’s ordinance and ordered that each provincial capital keep 10 doctors and 5 teachers of rhetoric and grammar from the state treasury; medium cities – 7 doctors and 4 teachers of rhetoric and grammar, the smallest – 5 doctors and 3 teachers of grammar and rhetoric.
+Emperor August put a lot of effort into the reconstruction of the Alexandria Museum; Vespasian, founded a large library in Rome, set a fixed salary for one Greek and Latin rhetoric teacher (Quintilian got it) and exempted teachers of this subject from city taxes and military service; Hadrian founded the Capitol of Rome at the Capitol, which became a meeting place for scholars and a centre of higher education; Antonius Pius extended Vespasian’s ordinance and ordered that each provincial capital keep 10 doctors and 5 teachers of rhetoric and grammar from the state treasury; medium cities – 7 doctors and 4 teachers of rhetoric and grammar, the smallest – 5 doctors and 3 teachers of grammar and rhetoric.
 Thanks to this, the entire secondary education system of public institutions was created throughout the empire.
 Other rulers of the Roman Empire had similar merits.

 Roman pedagogical thought

 Unlike the Greeks, the Romans did not like delving into the theoretical issues of education.
 They did not develop the original pedagogical theory.
-But the notes about education and scattered around various writings show that they were able to concisely teach many practical pedagogical principles.
+But the notes about education scattered around various writings show that they were able to concisely teach many practical pedagogical principles.

 Cato the Elder (234-149 BCE) in Praecepta ad filium presents an ancient Roman attitude of strictness in education and simplicity of morals, which was adhered to in the early period of the republic.
-Marcus Tulius Cicero (106-43 BCE) made a lot of apt maxims about education in his writings.
+Marcus Tullius Cicero (106-43 BCE) made a lot of apt maxims about education in his writings.
 The philosopher Lucius Seneca (5 BCE – 65 CE) instructed: “a long way through the rules, a short way through the examples” (Longum est iter per praecepta, breve et efficacx per exempla); he also regretted the useless knowledge provided by the school, detached from the needs of practical life: “we do not learn for life, but for school” (non vitae, sed scholea discimus); Pliny the Younger (61-114 CE) coined the principle: “not much but thoroughly” (multam, non multa); satirist Decimus Iunius Juvenalis (60-127 CE) wrote: “a healthy spirit in a healthy body.”

 Marcus Fabius Quintilian (35-95 CE) – Instituto Oratoria, which, although not too many original thoughts, was a perfect generalization of the entire upbringing practice of ancient Rome.
 The quintile was from Spain, from an old teacher’s family (father and grandfather were teachers).
 He graduated from Rome.
 He returned to Spain and was a teacher of rhetoric for several years.
 In 68 CE (at the age of 33) he moved to Rome, where in addition to teaching, he was a lawyer.
 Emperor Vespasian, in recognition of his pedagogical artistry, awarded him a salary from the treasury as the first rhetoric teacher in Rome.
 After 20 years of work, he retired and during this time, free from other activities, he began to write his work (around 90 CE).
 He mainly dealt with practical didactics, a way of educating a speaker who, in the author’s view, in many respects resembles a sage-philosopher according to Plato’s model.